March 31, 2022 By Harlan Cohen

 1. WANT something

 Focus on what YOU want.
-Do not focus on being wanted.
+Please do not focus on being wanted.
 What you want is never wrong (as long as it’s legal).
 Are you academically driven?
 Want a social life?
 Want to root for a team in a 50,000-seat stadium?
 Not sure what you want?
 Let your past positive experiences inside and outside the classroom guide you.
 Scared of getting it wrong?
 There is no WRONG answer.
 Just want something.

 2. REPEAT: I am the maker of my dreams